-Today (7/23/21), the U.S. Food and Drug Administration (FDA) changed the designation of the Phillips CPAP recall to Class 1, its most serious level.
+7/23/21 – The U.S. Food and Drug Administration (FDA) changed the designation of the Phillips CPAP recall to Class 1, the most serious level of recalls.

 The number of CPAP lawsuits our lawyers are being contacted about has increased with more news on this topic.
 The number of affected individuals is thought to be in the millions.

 After careful analysis of the FDA Adverse Event Reporting System, our lawyers have discovered that there have been more than 1,200 complaints to the FDA and more than 100 injuries reported involving polyester-based polyurethane (PE-PUR) sound abatement foam breaking down.